-Once ship battle is over (or skipped, if no ships are assigned), you determine the success or failure of the mission.
-If the total skills contributed by the assigned characters are equal to or greater than the difficulty of the mission (as increased by the obstacles, adversary, and complications there), the hero player succeeds.
+If the total skills contributed by the assigned characters are equal to or greater than the difficulty of the mission (as increased by the obstacles, adversary, and complications there), the hero player succeeds at the mission.
 If not, he fails.

 Jason has a total of 8 Combat assigned to Supply Raid.
-The mission's difficulty, including the obstacle and the complication adversary
+The mission's difficulty, including the obstacle and the complication Paul played there, is 7.
+Jason succeeds at the mission.